MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 # Microsoft Intune planning guide

 A successful Microsoft Intune deployment or migration starts with having a good plan.
-This guide steps you through common mobile device management (MDM) and mobile application management (MAM) objectives, inventoring your devices, licensing, reviewing current policies and infrastructure, creating a rollout plan, and more.
+This guide steps you through common mobile device management (MDM) and mobile application management (MAM) objectives, inventorying your devices, licensing, reviewing current policies and infrastructure, creating a rollout plan, and more.

 ## Task 1: Determine your objectives

-Organizations use mobile device management (MDM) and mobile application management (MAM) to control organizational data securely, and with minimal disruption to end users.
+Organizations use mobile device management (MDM) and mobile application management (MAM) to control organization data securely, and with minimal disruption to users.
 When evaluating an MDM/MAM solution, such as Microsoft Intune, look at what the goal is, and what you want to achieve.

 In this section, we discuss common objectives when using Intune.

 ### Objective: Access organizational apps and email

-Users expect to work from devices using organizational apps, including reading and responding to email, updating and sharing data, and more.
+Users expect to work from devices using organization apps, including reading and responding to email, updating and sharing data, and more.
 In Intune, you can deploy different types of apps, including:

 - Office 365 apps
 - Win32 apps